-- Note 2: The tumor may overlap onto or extend into adjacent/contiguous site or subsites. - Note 3: The tumor may have in situ and invasive components. - Note 4: The tumor may have two or more histologic components.
+- Note 1: A single tumor is always a single primary. - Note 2: The tumor may overlap onto or extend into adjacent/contiguous site or subsites. - Note 3: The tumor may have in situ and invasive components. - Note 4: The tumor may have two or more histologic components.